prince-chrismc/conan-center-index/docs/adding_packages/README.md

 Getting started is easy.
 Try building an existing package with our [developing recipes](developing_recipes_locally.md) tutorial.
 To deepen you understanding, start with the [Folders and Files](folders_and_files.md) guide.
+You can follow the three steps (:one: :two: :three:) described below! :tada:

 <!-- toc -->
 ## Contents